-Below ARE a poster and social media tile that you can download to use for advocacy activities and here is a link to the short advocacy workshop that the Networks ran.
-Kate Colvin, CHP, was the main presenter.
+Below are a poster and social media tile that you can download to use for advocacy activities and a link to the short advocacy workshop that the Networks ran.
+Kate Colvin, Council to Homeless Persons, was the main presenter.

 This was our first attempt at an advocacy workshop.
 There are some changes that the Working Group would make to the format, if we ran it again.